-This sentiment was shared by findings on the impact of WEF by Ijaza, Mwangi &Ng'etich (2014)

-that high competition is a challenge facing women borrowers because they were engaged in similar businesses with services or products which were not differentiated.
+This sentiment was shared by findings on the impact of WEF by Ijaza, Mwangi & Ng'etich (2014) that high competition is a challenge facing women borrowers because they were engaged in similar businesses with services or products which were not differentiated.

-4.2.8Marital status and meals consumed in a day
+Marital status and meals consumed in a day

-The women in the study reported to be either married, single, widowed or divorced/ separated.
-It was important to analyse the marital status to find out its influence on the food availability of the women.
-According to a study in Kisumu on Socio-cultural Determinants of Food Security and Consumption Patterns in Kisumuby Owino(2019) production systems were dictated by cultural requirements.
+The women in the study reported to be either married, single, widowed or divorced/ separated.It was important to analyse the marital status to find out its influence on the food availability of the women.
+According to a study in Kisumu on Socio-cultural Determinants of Food Security and Consumption Patterns in Kisumu by Owino(2019) production systems were dictated by cultural requirements.
 Food production among communities living in Kisumu has been a collective responsibility involving all members of the family.
 Among the Luo community, cultivation was also carried out based on seniority of the family members.
 This seniority was with respect to the wives in the case of polygamous families.
 The first wife had to cultivate first then followed by the second.
 This process also applied during harvesting of food.
 The household head who was the husband for example had to eat maize first before any other member of the family.
 This ensured that there would be enough food for all members of the family during harvesting time.
-However, culture is dynamic and has been changing over time (Owino 2019).
-Findings from this study which has similar culture shows women who are household heads assingle, separated or widowed.
-Some of the married women are in formal employment where they participate in acquiring food for the family.
+However, culture is dynamic and has been changing over time(Owino 2019).
+Findings from this study which has similar culture shows women who are household heads as single, separated or widowed.
+Some of the family.

-Marital statusMeals consumed in a day cross tabulation count
+Figure 5: Marital statusMeals consumed in a day cross tabulation count

-Evidence from Figure 1.5 above shows that married women had the highest number of those who reported to have consumed three meals in a day at 54%.
-This finding was supported by sentiments from FGDs which indicated thatwomen with a spouse with a stable source of income were more food secure as they could use the money for WEF for their business and increase incomes.
-A discussant number 008 from the same FGD1 narrated;
+Evidence from Figure 5 above shows that married women had the highest number of those who reported to have consumed three meals in a day at 54%.
+This finding was supported by sentiments from FGDs which indicated that women with a spouse with a stable source of income were more food secure as they could use the money for WEF for their business and increase incomes.
+A discussant number 008 from the same FGD 1 narrated;